J-Siu/go-helper/README.md

 Module|Description
 ---|---
 array|simple array template
-cmd|`exec.Command` shell wrapper
-errs|simple error array for stacking error messages with prefix ezlog|log functions auto detect and apply json marshal indent
+basestruct|a simple struct with 5 common fields to be embedded by other structs. cmd|`exec.Command` shell wrapper errs|simple error array for stacking error messages with prefix ezlog|log functions auto detect and apply json marshal indent